 Never before have architects and engineers had a chance to be so creative when designing a new building.
 Economical and technical advances have allowed them to build unimaginable shapes and forms.
 Designing buildings is a complex business, influenced by many different aspects.
 And we are here to say: aerodynamics must be one of them!

-That’s because shape, size, orientation and vicinity of a building can alternate the wind flow in a favorable or unfavorable manner for pedestrians.
-Increased wind speed can create a dangerous environment for the elderly or infants, but reduced wind speed can also lead to insufficient exchange of air.
+That’s because shape, size, orientation and the vicinity of a building can alternate wind flow in a favourable or unfavourable manner for pedestrians.
+Increased wind speed can create a dangerous environment for the elderly or infants, but reduced wind speeds can also lead to an insufficient exchange of air.

-That’s where the wind study comes to picture.
-The quantification of the complex wind dynamic around high-rise buildings can answer questions concerning life quality, security and the development of the surrounding area.
+That’s where the wind study comes in.
+The quantification of the complex wind dynamics around high-rise buildings can answer questions concerning life quality, security and the development of the surrounding area.

-So understanding and optimizing the design according to aerodynamic concepts is the key to create a safe and comfortable urban environment.
+So understanding and optimising the design according to aerodynamic concepts is the key to creating a safe and comfortable urban environment.
 When was the last time you’ve listened to what the wind has to say about your design?

-Traditionally, in building engineering, physical wind tunnel experiments have been used to measure the wind speed.
-But thanks to technology and advances in computational power digital simulation has emerged as an important tool in enhancing our understanding of fluid motion and offers the potential to serve as decision support in urban planning.
+Traditionally, in building engineering, physical wind tunnel experiments have been used to measure wind speed.
+But thanks to technology and advances in computational power, digital simulation has emerged as an important tool for enhancing our understanding of fluid motion, and offers the potential to serve as decision support in urban planning.

-Wind simulations can provide detailed information of the fluid flow which is difficult to measure by experiments, and it offers the possibility for large-scale studies and sensitivity analysis.
+Wind simulations can provide detailed information on fluid flow- which is difficult to measure by experiments, and it offers the possibility for large-scale studies and sensitivity analysis.

-When was the last time you’ve listed to what the wind has to say about your design?
+When was the last time you’ve listened to what the wind has to say about your design?

-Are digital simulations replacing physical facilities?
-At Ingrid Cloud we believe digital simulations are expanding the usage of numerical simulations and making it more accessible and efficient.
-Physical facilities are important for some projects and usually during validation phase.
-Digital simulations are faster and can be used in a bigger range of cases.
+At Ingrid Cloud, we believe digital simulations are expanding the usage of numerical simulations- making it more accessible and efficient.
+Physical facilities are important for some projects, and especially during validation phases.
+However, digital simulations are faster and can be used in a wider range of cases.

-That said, let’s see to a real example of how a wind climate assessment can guide architects and engineers from the very early design phase?
+That said, let’s take a look at a real-world example of how a wind climate assessment can guide architects and engineers starting at the very early design phase...